OSGeo/OSGeoLive-doc/doc/overview/marble_overview.rst

 @QUICKSTART_marble@

 .. presentation-note
-    Marble is a spinning Globe and World Atlas similar to Google Earth.
+    Marble is a spinning Globe and World Atlas, developed as part of the KDE project.
 You can view map layers, look up Wikipedia descriptions of places, measure distances and more.